lin-bozhou/qflow/README.md

     transitions do
       case answer # Use parameters defined in args when 'yes'
-        target :q3 # Jump to q3, must be defined in targets when 'no'
+        target :q3 # Next question, must be defined in targets when 'no'
         target :q4
       end